YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Information: REORG truncate process detected concurrent snapshot; database file not truncated.

-Action: Ensure snapshot, for example a MUPIP INTEG, has completed and rerun the MUPIP REORG -TRUNCATE command.
+Action: Ensure that the snapshot, for example, a MUPIP INTEG, has completed and rerun the MUPIP REORG -TRUNCATE command.

 --------------------
 MUTRUNCSUCCESS